Microfarm map πŸ› οΈ πŸ“ 🌱 🏑 🌱 🌱 🌳 🌼 ♻️

 We have 4×4 ft and 4×8 ft plots that we rent out to any UT faculty, student, and staff.
 One of our plots is being used by the Nutrition Course for their class.

 Along the fenceline, we planted native plants that require little minimal watering as well as pollinator and bird friendly plants.
-Some plants include Texas Kidneywood, Red Yucca, Pidgeonberry, Rosemary, Blackberry, and Inland Sea Oats.
+Some plants include Red Yucca, Salvias, Turk’s Cap, Coral Honeysuckle, and Gregg’s Mistflower.

 Learning Garden

 The main goal of this garden is to serve as an experimental space for educational purposes.
-Previously, it was used as a dye garden but now it is being used as a space for the Reconnecting and Restorying Land Relations Green Fund Project.
+Previously, it has been used as a dye garden, salsa garden, and three sisters garden.

 Compost and Mulch Bays

-The bays (aka. bin structures) were built using cinder blocks and metal rods.
-We have four small bays that are used for composting at the farm from food waste drop offs by the UT community.
-Additionally, we have one large bay for compost we receive from UT Landscaping Services, and another large bay for mulch that we also receive from UT Landscaping Services.
+The bays were built using cinder blocks and metal rods.
+We have six small bays that are used for composting at the farm from food waste drop offs by the UT community.
+Additionally, we have one large bay for soil and one large bay for mulch that we receive from UT Grounds and Landscaping.

 Rainwater Catchment

-We have a metal rainwater catchment bin from Texas Metal Tanks that collects rainwater running down one of our sheds.
-It can hold up to 90 gallons of water.
+We have two rainwater catchment bins from Texas Metal Tanks that collects rainwater running down our sheds.
+Each can hold up to 90 gallons of water.